Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 - `senderDisplayName` is used to specify the display name of the sender, if not specified, an empty name will be set.
 - `type` is the type of message being sent, the supported types are text and html.

-`SendChatMessageResult` is the response returned from sending a message, it contains an id, which is the unique ID of the message.
+`SendChatMessageResult` is the response returned from sending a message, it contains the unique ID of the message.

 ```swift
 let message = SendChatMessageRequest(